olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 - Wristwatch – $15K

 **4. Sales Trend**
-- Best day reaches $24K, with lower days dropping to $2K, the widest gap among stores.
+- Best day reaches $24K, with lower days dropping to $2K, the widest gap among stores

 **5. Customer Value**
-- “CUST006” leads with $24,00 with 30 units, significantly above other buyers.
+- “CUST006” leads with $24,00 with 30 units, significantly above other buyers

 **6. Payment Type**
 - Cash dominates at 46%
 - Credit Card – 22%
 - Online payments – 20.4%
-**Interpretation:** Customers in Store C are more traditional in payment preference.
+**Interpretation:** Customers in Store C are more traditional in payment preference

 **7. Gender Split**
 - The Majority of spending comes from Unisex products (58%)